Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Option 1: Partition Key (HASH)
   * Partition key must be unique for each item
-  * Partition key must be “diverse” so that the data is distributed
+  * Partition key must be "diverse" so that the data is distributed
 * Option 2: Partition Key + Sort Key (HASH + RANGE)
   * The combination must be unique for each item
   * Data is grouped by partition key